LinioIT/rabbitmq-http-relay/README.md

 **Queues**
 Two RabbitMQ queues are created when the worker begins, the main and wait queues.
 The name of the main queue is specified in the config file and the wait queue is the same, with "_wait" appended.
-If the queues already exist, then they are verified to confirm their parameters.
+If the queues already exist, they are verified to confirm their parameters.
 Failure to create or verify the queues will cause the worker to terminate.
 Please note that changes to the config file between executions of the worker, or upon a graceful restart, may cause verification of the existing queues to fail.
 The offending queues should be deleted using RabbitMQ admin tools, so they can be regenerated at the next invocation.
 Here is a sample error reported when a queue cannot be verified:
 ```